json-schema-form/angular-schema-form-material/README.md

 Work In Progress
 ----------------
-As Angular Material has not reached 1.0.0 yet, this decorator is progressing very cautiously until that project hits it's stable milestone.
+Angular Material has reached 1.0.0 however I do not feel it is remotely stable yet, this decorator is progressing very cautiously until that project hits a more stable milestone.
+That said, I have made an early alpha available and will continue to release alpha releases as I add new features, these **are not production quality** as the name alpha implies.

-Meaning that it is **very** much a **work in progress**.
+All this means is that it is **very** much a **work in progress**.

 Testing
 ------------